uzh-rpg/eds-buildconf/README.md

 License
 -------
 This source code is GPLv3 license.
-See LICENSE file for further details.
+See the LICENSE file for further details.

 Installation
 -------